2WDs VS 4WDs for Off-roading – The Battle

 Why Get a Manual Locking Differential?

 An automatic locking or limited slip differential is typically adequate for light off-road use, but it’s not a substitute for a manual locking differential.
-With these systems, you can lock the differential at the base of a hill or before you ride through the sand or mud.
+With these systems, you can lock the differential at the base of a hill or before you ride through the sand or mud and with or without your ford ranger canopy.
 While most manual locking differentials are sold to hardcore off-road drivers, they can work on 2WDs in equivalent conditions about 95% of the time.

 See a Professional for These Mods

 The above listed modifications aren’t cheap, and with the exception of Ford Ranger wheels and tyres, they’re beyond the aptitude of most novice installers.
 If you’re forced to choose, however, between buying a 4WD and upgrading your current 2WD, the latter option will add stoutness to your vehicle at a fraction of the cost.

 While 4WDs are popular among Australia’s off-road crowd, there’s no reason to sell your current 2WD in order to go off the beaten path.
 With upgrades to the suspension, tyres, wheels and differential, you can get high-level performance from your 2WD vehicle.
 For help and advice on choosing the right upgrades for your 2WD or 4WD, consult a local or online seller.